- Jawed Karim is a software engineer and internet entrepreneur born in Germany in 1979.

-All of Karim’s important accomplishments have been described in detail above, but to summarize them, he:
+All of Karim’s important accomplishments have been described in detail above, but to summarize, he:

 Jawed Karim – Marriage, Divorce, Children, and Personal Life

-Jawed Karim has a brother named Illias who is younger than him in age by about 10 years.
+Jawed Karim has a brother named Illias, who is younger than him in age by about ten years.
 Some sources erroneously report that Ilias is Jawed’s sister.

 Like many other wealthy tech investors and entrepreneurs, Karim lives in a large house in Palo Alto, California.